FridaSjoholm/lyrically-challenged/README.md

 * The GOOGLE_APPLICATION_CREDENTIALS will be a path file to a json file in the root of your app.

 ### 3. Navigate to the project
--Navigate to the project
+- Navigate to the project
--Run bundle to install gems
+- Run bundle to install gems
--Start the rails server
+- Start the rails server

 ```bash
   cd lyricallychallenged
   bundle
   rails s
 ```
 🎉 🎉 Yay!
-Your site will probably be live at http://localhost:3000/
+Your site will be live at http://localhost:3000/
 ---

 ## About Lyrically Challenged